DeannaCarina/CI-MP-1/readme-files/TESTING.md

 <br><a href="#Contents">Back to the top.</a>

 <h2 id="perf-test">Performance Testing</h2>
-In order to test the performance of the website I used the built-in Chrome DevOps tool <a href="https://developers.google.com/web/tools/lighthouse" target="_blank">Lighthouse</a> This was used on all pages,
+In order to test the performance of the website I used the built-in Chrome DevOps tool <a href="https://developers.google.com/web/tools/lighthouse" target="_blank">Lighthouse</a> This was used on all pages.
+I found that the results from the Lighthouse testing tool were different every time I tested it even if nothing has changed with the website between tests.
+The below image is the result from my most recent Lighthouse performance test, which I am very happy with.
 <img src="../assets/images-readme/performance/lighthouse1.png" alt="Performance report from lighthouse" width="70%"><br><br>
 <a href="#Contents">Back to the top.</a>